Pink Dot SG: Pink Dot SG 2009

 Pink Dot SG 2009 was held on 16 May, launched with a campaign video titled "RED + WHITE = PINK".
-It was Singapore's first public, open-air, pro-LGBT event and established the record at the time for the greatest turnout for a gathering at Speakers' Corner in Hong Lim Park since the venue's inception.
-The event was deemed a milestone for Singapore's LGBT community.
+It was Singapore's first public, open-air, pro-LGBTQ event and established the record at the time for the greatest turnout for a gathering at Speakers' Corner in Hong Lim Park since the venue's inception.
+The event was deemed a milestone for Singapore's LGBTQ community.

 Ambassadors of the event were local celebrities: actor Timothy Nga, actress Neo Swee Lin and radio DJ Rosalyn Lee.
 During the event, formations of the words "LOVE" and "4All" were created by participants.
 The event concluded with the formation of the titular Pink Dot.

 The pioneer Pink Dot SG event was given extensive coverage in both international and local media.
 Locally, The Straits Times and TODAY newspapers covered the event.
 However, reports regarding the number of attendees were inconsistent.
 Organisers estimated an attendance of 2,500, while The Straits Times reported a turnout of 1,000, and TODAY reported "at least 500".
 Internationally, the event was covered by the BBC and the New York Times, with reports syndicated to publications around the world through wire services the Associated Press and Agence France-Presse.